WeZZard/MyWorks/2023-08-10-swift-macro-revisited-traps-and-pitfalls/index.md

 ```

 This obviously would not get compiled in Swift because Swift does not
 allow overloads on properties.
-We would get “invalid redeclaration of a
+We would get the “invalid redeclaration of
-variable” again.
+a variable” error again.

 TODO: Compilation failure of the code above

-### Unique Language Structure Conflicts
+### Name Conflicts for Unique Language Structures

 The name collision is not the only pitfall of Swift Macro.
 Some language
 structures in Swift are unique under the superstructure.
 This means when
-two macros try to generate the same substructure in the same
+multiple macros try to generate the same substructure in the same
-superstructure, the code does not compile.
+superstructure, the code comes to be uncompilable.

 We can contrive this by starting from the previous `@DictionaryLike`
 example.
 Let's consider there is an attached accessor macro called
 `@UseDictionaryStorage` which generates `get` and `set` accessor for the
 attached property.
 The getter and setter forward access to the storage
 which is brought by the expansion of `@DictionaryLike`.

+Before macro expansion:

 ```swift
 @COW